jnunyez/kindk8s-open5gs/README.md

 ## Quickstart

-1. Deploy mongodb community operator.
+1. Deploy [mongodb community operator](https://github.com/mongodb/mongodb-kubernetes-operator).
 A mongodb cluster with three replicas that will act as backend for the open5gs core network.
+Currently, we use a privileged service account to mount as root some persistent volumes via nfs in mongodb-agents.

    ```console
    deploy-mongodb